-Based on our 7+ years of scientific data with Raw Living Spirulina, 50+ combined years of study in holistic nutritional health as Hippocrates Health Educators (Naturopathic doctors), working with thousands of people, examining hundreds of blood tests; both intracellular and CBC, before and after lifestyle changes including Raw Living Spirulina, thousands of hours listening to our customers, helping them through some of their most challenging times, and most of all our own personal extreme journey deep in this lifestyle, our most confident and educated answer is this:
+Based on our 7+ years of scientific data with Raw Living Spirulina, 50+ combined years of study in holistic nutritional health as Hippocrates Health Educators (Naturopathic doctors), working with thousands of people, examining hundreds of blood tests, both intracellular and CBC, before and after lifestyle changes including Raw Living Spirulina, thousands of hours listening to our customers, helping them through some of their most challenging times, and most of all our extreme journey deep in this lifestyle, our most confident and educated answer is this:

-First Note: Raw Living Spirulina is not a “supplement” it is a super-concentrated whole living food that can replace all supplementation needs.
+First Note: Raw Living Spirulina is not a “supplement.”
+It is a super-concentrated whole-living food that can replace all supplementation needs.

-1. Healthy individuals on a 100% Whole Plant lifestyle together with one ounce of Raw Living Spirulina every am, with adequate unblocked sunshine, a home organic garden, and no exposure to Chlorine, should not need to take any supplements.
+1. Healthy individuals on a 100% Whole Plant lifestyle with one ounce of Raw Living Spirulina every am, with adequate unblocked sunshine, a home organic garden, and no exposure to Chlorine, should not need to take any supplements.

-2. For those above that may not have a home organic garden or receive enough sunshine, we recommend for most, that they take Vitamin B-12 3-4X per week of Methylcobalamin, and Vitamin D. (We recommend Premier Research Labs for both)
+2. For those above that may not have a home organic garden or receive enough sunshine, we recommend for most, that they take Vitamin B-12 3-4X per week of Methylcobalamin and Vitamin D. (We recommend Premier Research Labs for both)

 Research consistently shows that synthetic nutrients are no replacement for a healthy plant lifestyle.
-Every moment 24/7/365 our 100 trillion cells require fresh raw materials to rebuild new cells, repair tissues and restore used energy.
-These nutrients are in high demand and must contain living enzymes for the complete cellular function to occur.
-Pills, powders, and potions do not contain living enzymes so our bodies must steal from other sources in order to use them.
+Every moment 24/7/365, our 100 trillion cells require fresh raw materials to rebuild new cells, repair tissues and restore used energy.
+These nutrients are in high demand and must contain living enzymes for complete cellular function.
+Unfortunately, pills, powders, and potions do not have living enzymes, so our bodies must steal from other sources to use them.
 This process in itself is depleting.